stupendoussuperpowers/helper-bee/README.md

 - Open the extension popup to view your progress:
    - ✅ Two-letter prefix clue tracking
    - ✅ Matrix of found words by length and starting letter

-### TODO

-- Ensure only today's hints are stored
-- Add support for archived/previous puzzles
+- Added support for archived/previous puzzles